jamesbrandecon/NPDemand.jl/docs/src/postestimation.md

 # Create a new DataFrame which can be filled in with estimated demand functions
 alt_price_df = DataFrame(); # Initialize dataframe
 alt_price_df.prices1 = 1.1 .* ones(10); alt_price_df.prices2 .= 1.1; alt_price_df.prices3 .= 1.1;

+# Specify prices for product 0 (the first product) as a range
 alt_price_df.prices0 .= collect(range(0.7,1.3, length=10));
 for j = 0:3
     alt_price_df[!,"shares$j"] .=0; # shares set to zero to initialize the fields-- compute_demand_function will ignore and replace these values